nudge-now/sdk-android/README.md

 ### In-App Messaging

 With the in-app messaging feature, you can deliver a message to your in-app users in real time.
 Simply put 'load()' and 'show()' methods where you want to deliver a message.
 The type of message can be an interstitial image, text, and iframe webpage.
 The message is only shown when your user matches the in-app messaging campaign's target logics.
-We will discuss more details of the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.
+We will discuss in more detail about the in-app messaging's dynamic targeting features in the [Dynamic Targeting](#dynamic-targeting) section.

 ```java
 protected void onCreate(Bundle savedInstanceState) {